Step-by-step guide to claiming TPD insurance

 • Brain injuries

 Depending on the life insurance provider, you may be able to tailor your policy to suit your circumstances.
 With TAL, cover is available up to $3 million.
 Restrictions will apply depending on your occupation, age and whether the policy is linked to another plan.
-You can choose between stepped or level premiums and your TPD cover can be easily updated when your circumstances change, for example, when you get married or have a child.
+You can choose between Variable Age-Stepped Premiums or Variable Premiums and your TPD cover can be easily updated when your circumstances change, for example, when you get married or have a child.

 Keep in mind that if you have TPD insurance through superannuation, the premiums may be tax-deductible.
 However, if your insurance is taken directly through the insurer, the premiums are not.